katoss/cardsort/README.md

 ### Advanced usage
 See [documentation](https://cardsort.readthedocs.io)

+## Project information
+### License

+`cardsort` is licensed under the of the [MIT license](https://github.com/katoss/cardsort/blob/documentation/LICENSE).

-## Contributing
+### Contributing

 Interested in contributing?
 Check out the [contributing guidelines](https://cardsort.readthedocs.io/en/latest/contributing.html).
-Please note that this project is released with a Code of Conduct.
+Please note that this project is released with a [Code of Conduct](https://github.com/katoss/cardsort/blob/main/CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

-## License

-`cardsort` is licensed under the of the [MIT license](https://github.com/katoss/cardsort/blob/documentation/LICENSE).

-## Credits
+### Credits

 `cardsort` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).